 RSC, SARLA BIRLA ACADEMY, BANGALORE

 Thirteen schools from all over the country took part in the conference.
-Of the six pillars which form the foundation of the conference, it was 'ENVIRONMENT' that was the theme of the conference this time round and the motto LET'S CHANGE OURSELVES, NOT NATURE, was the underlying motif that left an imprint on all the activities.
+Of the six pillars which form the foundation of a conference, it was 'ENVIRONMENT' that was the theme of this conference and the motto was LET'S CHANGE OURSELVES, NOT NATURE,

-All the students participated enthusiastically in a plethora of well planned activities like campus tour, trek to an ancient temple, cleanliness drive, art workshop, yoga and zumba sessions, workshop on waste management, feeding and nourishing the soil, National Park Safari and an exciting treasure hunt which were spread over the three days.
-Needless to say, the conference proved to be a wholesome experience for students not only in terms of forging new friendships but also inculcating in them important life lessons of team building, knowledge of biodiversity, imminent need for sustainable development and love for Mother Nature.
+All the students participated enthusiastically in a plethora of well planned activities like campus tour, trek to an ancient temple, cleanliness drive, art workshop, yoga and zumba sessions, workshop on waste management, feeding and nourishing the soil, National Park Safari and an exciting treasure hunt, spread over the three days.
+Needless to say, the conference proved to be a wholesome experience for the students not only in terms of forging new friendships but also in inculcating in them important life lessons of team building, knowledge of biodiversity, imminent need for sustainable development and love for Mother Nature.

 Round Square Trek and Adventure Camp "Novaturient"-Daly College, Indore

-Daly College, Indore organized a Round Square Trek and Adventure Camp "Novaturient" on 17th to 21st, October 2018.
+Daly College, Indore organized a Round Square Trek and Adventure Camp "Novaturient" from 17th to 21st October, 2018.
 The theme of the event was ”Novaturient" which means 'A Desire to Alter Your Life'.
 Seventeen schools participated in this Round Square conference.

 Genesis Global School - Round Square

-The service projects to various institutions reinforced and sensitized the delegates to be compassionate.
+The service projects to various institutions sensitized the delegates to be compassionate.
 The adventure activities and cultural evening were welcomed by all.

 ROUND SQUARE GLOBAL CONFERENCE, BANGKOK APRIL, 2018

-A group of 5 boys from Grade 7 & 8 were escorted to this conference by Ms. Anita Joshi.
-It was an enriching experience, and one that we will remember fondly for a long time to come.
+A group of 5 boys from classes VII & VIII were escorted to this conference by Ms. Anita Joshi.
+It was an enriching experience and one that will be remembered fondly for a long time to come.
 The students were housed in the school itself, while the staff was staying in a nearby hotel.
-As the dining hall in the school could not accommodate all the students at one time, boys and girls ate breakfast separately, because of which we woke up early every morning.
+As the dining hall in the school could not accommodate all the students at one time, boys and girls ate breakfast separately.

-On the 7th of April, the opening ceremony took place in the evening.
-It was a solemn affair, and we got to hear from distinguished speakers, including Mr. Rod Fraser, Chairman of Round Square.
+On the 7th of April, the Opening Ceremony took place in the evening.
+It was a solemn affair with distinguished speakers, including Mr. Rod Fraser, Chairman of Round Square.
 This was followed by the "Discovery Dash", which was an attempt to introduce staff to the twelve attributes of Round Square.
 There were 12 activities, one representing each attribute.
-The twelve attributes are Self Awareness, Commitment to Sustainability, Ability to Solve Problems, Inquisitiveness, Appreciation for Diversity, Teamwork Skills, Compassion, Courage, Sense of Responsibility, Tenacity, Communication Skills, and Inventiveness.
-After lunch there was a Barraza session and the conference picture was taken with all the participating delegates.
-In the evening a battle of bands took place and there was an open mic night, where several aspiring singers entertained us with their talent.
+The twelve attributes are Self Awareness, Commitment to Sustainability, Ability to Solve Problems, Inquisitiveness, Appreciation for Diversity, Teamwork Skills, Compassion, Courage, Sense of Responsibility, Tenacity, Communication Skills and Inventiveness.
+After lunch there was a Barraza session and the Conference picture was taken with all the participating delegates.
+In the evening a battle of bands took place and there was an open mic night, where several aspiring singers entertained the delegates with their talent.

 The second day was billed as the "Culture Day at Sampran."
 Everyone boarded buses and made the 40 minute journey to Sampran Riverside, a lovely resort on the outskirts of Bangkok.
-For the morning session we were divided into twelve groups and assigned to one workshop each.
-Here we got to try our hand at different arts and crafts.
-It was great fun, particularly working in a group of students from across the world.
-For lunch we were treated to a scrumptious international buffet.
-Holding true to the Welham tradition, we tasted as many different cuisines as possible.
-It was a real treat.
-After lunch we were given some free time at the resort to explore and do some souvenir shopping.
-In the evening we had the cultural evening.
+For the morning session, delegates were divided into twelve groups and assigned to one workshop each.
+Students got to try their hands at different arts and crafts.
+For lunch there was a scrumptious international buffet.
+After lunch the delegates were given some free time at the resort to explore and do some souvenir shopping.
+Then came the cultural evening.
 Each school presented a brief item, and it was appreciated and applauded by one and all.

 Round Square Conferene 18'

 Welham Boys’ engages in all the IDEALS of Round Square.
-It hasa democratic voting procedure for electing the student prefects, every academic term the students experience the thrill of adventure by visiting picturesque valleys of the state and they trekfor a few days; to promote environmentalism we have hobbies like the Nature Club, Campus Cleaning and Paper Recycling.
-Lastly, the School aims at being an active contributor the society by organizing service programs such as Each One Teach One, in which the students get the opportunity to teach the ones deprived of basic amenities and it contributes to the NDTV Behtar India initiative.
+It has a democratic voting procedure for electing the student prefects, every academic term the students experience the thrill of adventure by visiting picturesque valleys of the state and they trek for a few days; to promote environmentalism we have hobbies like the Nature Club, Campus Cleaning and Paper Recycling.
+Lastly, the School aims at being an active contributor to society by organizing service programs such as Each One Teach One, in which the students get the opportunity to teach the ones deprived of basic amenities.
+The School also contributes to the NDTV Behtar India initiative.